Subreddit Research

 These answers are structured for search and AI citation, while still giving buyers a useful summary before they click into the deeper guides.

-Top subreddits by subscribers include broad communities, but marketers should evaluate relevance and intent before targeting them.
+As of June 2026, the largest subreddits by subscribers are r/funny (67.4M), r/AskReddit (58.7M), r/worldnews (47.4M), and r/gaming (47.1M).
+These broad communities are great for reach, but marketers should evaluate relevance and buying intent before targeting them.
 The best subreddit depends on your audience and use case.
+See our live-updated largest subreddits guide for the full top 30.

 Choose subreddits by audience fit, recent activity, rules, comment quality, and whether users discuss problems your product solves.